The Advantages of Hiring Baby Boomers

 Baby Boomers are Wise and Make Great Mentors

 In addition to a level of self-awareness, Baby Boomers have the benefit of decades of professional and life experience.
 They are likely to have lived through layoffs, reorganizations, and industry transformations multiple times, with firsthand knowledge of what worked and what didn’t in past situations.
-This wisdom informs not only the decisions they make regarding their own work, but creates a valuable opportunity to mentor and guide younger colleagues in leadership roles.
+This wisdom informs not only the decisions they make regarding their own work but creates a valuable opportunity to mentor and guide younger colleagues in leadership roles.
 Leveraging the experience of older workers can help a growing company disrupt its industry without having to reinvent the wheel in every step of the process.

 Bridging the Gap Between Baby Boomers and Millennials

 Simply put, Millennials and Baby Boomers tend to communicate in vastly different ways.
 Many older workers prefer face-to-face conversations and phone calls, whereas younger employees respond more quickly to instant messaging and texts.
 When leading a team that includes members of both generations, it is extremely helpful to acknowledge this difference and to set baseline expectations for communication.
-For example, your team may choose to set a rule that all text messages will responded to within two hours, all voicemails will be returned within one business day, and complex and/or sensitive discussions will always be conducted live or via videoconference.
+For example, your team may choose to set a rule that all text messages will be responded to within two hours, all voicemails will be returned within one business day, and complex and/or sensitive discussions will always be conducted live or via video conference.
 Simple distinctions and parameters will integrate a diverse team and optimize alignment.

 Menlo Partners Staffing is Your Resource to Build Diverse Teams

 For a discussion of the unique challenges facing your team and how recruiting assistance can help you grow effectively, contact the expert staffing specialists at Menlo Partners Staffing today.
 We will be happy to help you attract highly-qualified candidates of varying backgrounds who will mesh well with your organizational culture.
-Menlo Partners Staffing provides recruiting and placement services to small and mid-size companies throughout the San Francisco Bay Area.
+Menlo Partners Staffing provides recruiting and placement services to companies throughout the San Francisco Bay Area.
 Thank you for reading!